This Old New House

 text O. This shot is about 150° to the right from the previous shot.
 That's a small pantry.

-text Q. In the other direction is what we're now calling the media room looking toward the entry hall.
-It's pretty big; 14'x24'.
+text Q. In the other direction is ourmedia room,as we’re now calling it, looking toward the entry hall.
+It’s pretty big; 14'×24'.

 text R. Now looking from the entry hall back toward the door to the dining room.
 The big screen will be at that end.

-text V. Behind the wall with the fireplace in the library room is this bedroom, 11'x13'.
-We're looking southeast.
+text V. Behind the wall with the fireplace in the library room is this bedroom, which we’re calling an office, as the principal computer, routers, etc. will be here.
+It’s roughly 11'×13'.
+We’re looking southeast.

-text X. This bedroom is also adjacent to the guest bathroom, and it's also 11'x13'.
-We're looking northeast. text X1.
+text X. This bedroom is also adjacent to the guest bathroom, and it’s also 11'×13'.
+We’re looking northeast. text X1.
 And the associated closets.

-text Y. This bedroom lies between the last bedroom and the shop, and it's 12'x14'.
+text Y. This bedroom lies between the last bedroom and the shop, and it’s 12'×14'.

 text Y1.
 Here are the associated closets.